Is your child ready for a cell phone? Take this quiz to find out.

 3. Incogni

-Incogni offers two tiers of plans — Standard and Unlimited — as well as Family plans for both (with protection for up to five family members).
-The main difference between the two plans is that the Unlimited plan includes custom removals along with privacy experts to help with more “complex removals.”
+Incogni offers two plan tiers — Standard and Unlimited — as well as family plans for both (including protection for up to five family members).
+The main difference between the two plans is that the Unlimited plan includes custom removals along with access to live phone support.

 Who should choose Incogni?